FredKSchott/snowpack/www/_template/tutorials/svelte.md

 > 💡 Tip: Restart the Snowpack development server when you make configuration changes (changes to the `snowpack.config.js`).

-Snowpack will recognize the new new dependency (Svelte, or "svelte/internal") and print the following output as installs your dependencies for the frontend:
+Snowpack will recognize the new dependency (Svelte, or "svelte/internal") and print the following output as installs your dependencies for the frontend:

 ```bash
 [snowpack] installing dependencies...